hdtodd/rtl_433_stats/README.md

 `snr` is distributed as two versions: a C version (*snr*) and a Python version (*SNR.py*).
 SNR.py requires Python 3.10.3+ version since it uses *classes*.
 They generate the same output.
 The only differences are that *snr* has the option of selecting the date-time ranges of records to be processed while *SNR.py* does not, and processing times.

 The program(s) read the JSON log file created by rtl_433 (advise to stop rtl_433 so that the JSON log file is closed for processing).
-The observed devices, as recorded in the JSON file in temporal order, are cataloged in alphabetical order in a summary table along with a count of the number of de-duplicated records seen for that device and with the basic signal-to-noise ratio statistics for that device (mean snr, std deviation, min value seen, max value seen).
+The observed devices, as recorded in the JSON file in temporal order, are cataloged in alphabetical order in a summary table along with a count of the number of de-duplicated transmissions seen for that device and with the basic signal-to-noise ratio statistics for that device (mean snr, std deviation, min value seen, max value seen).

+A burst of data transmitted by a device is called a "transmission".
+A transmission may be made up of multiple separate data blocks: "packets".
+If the packets contain the same data (for reliability) they're called "repeats".
+These SNR programs assume that packets from the same device within 2 seconds of each other were repeated for reliability, and only the data from the first packet in each transmission is used for analysis.

 The key string for cataloging a device is the concatenation of the JSON 'model' field and 'id' field from the received data record.

-"Duplicated" records are ignored: a record is considered a duplicate of its predecessor if the concatenated device 'model'+'id' string is repeated within 2 seconds of that predecessor.
+"Duplicated" packets are ignored: a packet is considered a duplicate of its predecessor if the concatenated device 'model'+'id' string is repeated within 2 seconds of that predecessor.
 Other recorded data (snr, etc.) are *not* compared, and for some devices that may not be desirable.
 The code that performs the de-duplication is marked in each program (*snr.c* and *SNR.py*) for easy removal if needed.
 The algorithm only considers the immediate predecessor record in the JSON file, not the immediate predecessor record *for that device*, so interleaved data packets from differing devices would result in imperfect de-duplication in high-traffic regions.

 *snr* runs about 5 times faster than the Python version.
 A 199MB JSON file with 786K raw records and 236K de-duplicated records required 64 seconds *real* time for processing by *SNR.py* and 14 seconds *real* time for processing by *snr* on a Raspberry Pi-4B running from a USB3-attached SSD.